 try surf catch ME disp(ME.message) end Not enough input arguments.

-You can list the public properties of an object with the properties function:
+You can list the public properties of an object with the

 Properties for class MException: identifier message cause stack